 Construction and Development Loans.
 We make construction and development loans both on a pre-sold and speculative basis.
 If the borrower has entered into an agreement to sell the property prior to beginning construction, then the loan is considered to be on a pre-sold basis.
 If the borrower has not entered into an agreement to sell the property prior to beginning construction, then the loan is considered to be on a speculative basis.
-Construction and development loans are generally made with a term of 12 to 24 months, with interest payable monthly.
+Construction and development loans are generally made with a term of 12 to 36 months, with interest payable monthly.
 The ratio of the loan principal to the value of the collateral as established by independent appraisal typically will not exceed 80% of residential construction loans.
 Speculative construction loans will be based on the borrower's financial strength and cash flow position.
 Development loans are generally limited to 75% of appraised value.
 Loan proceeds will be disbursed based on the percentage of completion and only after the project has been inspected by an experienced construction lender or third-party inspector.
 During times of economic stress, construction and development loans typically have a greater degree of risk than other loan types.

 To mitigate the risk of construction loan defaults in our portfolio, the board of directors and management tracks and monitors these loans closely.
-Total construction loans decreased \$47.7 million to \$533.2 million at December 31, 2018.
-Our allocation of loan loss reserve for these loans decreased \$1.5 million to \$3.5 million at December 31, 2018 compared to \$5.0 million at the end 2017.
-There were no charge-offs on construction loans during 2018 compared to \$0.1 million for 2017, and the overall quality of the construction loan portfolio has improved with \$1.4 million rated as substandard at December 31, 2018 compared to \$1.5 million at December 31, 2017.
+Total construction loans decreased \$11.8 million to \$521.4 million at December 31, 2019.
+Our allocation of loan loss reserve for these loans decreased \$0.7 million to \$2.8 million at December 31, 2019 compared to \$3.5 million at the end 2018.
+There were no charge-offs on construction loans during 2019 and 2018.
+The amount of construction loans that are rated as substandard increased from \$1.4 million at December 31, 2018 to \$4.3 million at December 31, 2019.
+We received a pay-off totaling \$2.3 million on construction loans rated as substandard at December 31, 2019 during January 2020.
+We believe that the quality of the construction portfolio overall is stable.